yuxihe/SelfDrivingCarProj/P2-CarND-TrafficSigns/README.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 My final model results was:
+* validation set accuracy of 0.96
-* test set accuracy of 0.935
+* test set accuracy of 0.943

 My approach was based on an already well known implementation.
 I started with pre-defined architecture (LeNet architecture), since traffic sign classification is an image classification problem, which is similar to character recognition.
 I simplified and shrank the model to 2 fully connected layer and also add dropout between them to better fit the traffic sign classification problem at hand.
 And I also tried data preprocessing, hyperparameter tuning, etc. A potential enhancement to this project would be to explore more complicated neural network architectures.
 The log in jupyter notebook shows how my training and validation accuracy improved during each epoch.